 - The 5 Best Deadlift Bars:

-- 1. Cap Barbell Olympic Super Trap, Hex, Shrug and Deadlift Bar
+- 1. Cap Barbell Olympic Super Trap Deadlift Bar

 - 2. CAP OB93 Barbell Olympic Hex Trap Deadlift Bar